- CrashPlan PRO

 I don't see the option to Adopt.

 - Select the computer that you want to adopt.
+You can identify which computer to adopt in three different ways:

 - Enter your Email and Password again and click Sign In.